Listening for Dark Photon Radio from the Galactic Centre: Radio signals from non-accreting white dwarf atmospheres and possible coronae

 where we take the mean molecular weight $\mu=0.5$ for fully ionized hydrogen plasma.
 Based on spectroscopic studies, we assume a maximum electron number density $n_0=10^{17}$~cm$^{-3}$~\cite{kieu2017new,tremblay2009spectroscopic} (the same argument also applies to the boundary layer and is consistent with the description in~\cite{ingham1976origin,Gill:2011yp,Wang:2021wae}).
 Unlike the boundary layer around accreting white dwarfs, the atmosphere of a general white dwarf is expected to extend to a much larger radius than $r_0+l_a$.
 The magnetic field in white dwarfs is highly uncertain, but it is believed that only about 10\% of white dwarfs have a magnetic field stronger than 0.1~MG~\cite{Wang:2021hfb,kawka2007spectropolarimetric,holberg201625,hollands2015incidence} so we set $B=0$.
 The radio signals from the white dwarf atmosphere are therefore emitted isotropically.
 The signal power

-(fixing $M_{\rm WD}=M_\odot$ and $r_0=0.01R_\odot$ as in Eq.~\eqref{eq:PAWD}) This is markedly lower than the signal from accreting white dwarfs, but the signal can be enhanced by considering a collection of stars.
+where we have fixed $M_{\rm WD}=M_\odot$ and $r_0=0.01R_\odot$.
+This is markedly lower than the signal from accreting white dwarfs, but the signal can be enhanced by considering a collection of stars.
 Similarly to neutron stars, the signal flux density from the galactic centre

 where we take $R_{\min}=0.01$~pc from simulations and $R_{\min}=3$~pc from the view of radio telescopes.
 We assume the average white dwarf mass of 0.6~$M_\odot$ and the corresponding radius of 0.012~$R_\odot$~\cite{yuasa2010white,nauenberg1972analytic}.
 The resulting sensitivity is shown in the left panel of Fig.~\ref{fig:WDatm}.